mhosseinf/Madule_6_Challenge_python-API/README.md

 Requirement 2: Compute Linear Regression for Each Relationship-After each pair of plots, explain what the linear regression is modelling.
 Describe any relationships that you notice and any other findings you may uncover.

-1-Temperature vs. Latitude
+#1-Temperature vs. Latitude

-1-1) The relation between Northern Hemisphere city max Temperature (C) vs. Latitude is: y = -0.29x + 33.96 (rvalue = -0.68)
+# 1-1) The relation between Northern Hemisphere city max Temperature (C) vs. Latitude is: y = -0.29x + 33.96 (rvalue = -0.68)
-The negative correlation in the Northern Hemisphere means that you will likely encounter cooler temperatures as you move farther away from the equator (higher latitudes).
+# The negative correlation in the Northern Hemisphere means that you will likely encounter cooler temperatures as you move farther away from the equator (higher latitudes).

-1-2) The relation between Southern Hemisphere city max Temperature (C) vs. Latitude is: y = 0.56x + 31.26 (rvalue = 0.84)
+# 1-2) The relation between Southern Hemisphere city max Temperature (C) vs. Latitude is: y = 0.56x + 31.26 (rvalue = 0.84)
-The positive correlation in the Southern Hemisphere indicates that temperatures tend to become warmer as you move closer to the equator (lower latitudes)
+# The positive correlation in the Southern Hemisphere indicates that temperatures tend to become warmer as you move closer to the equator (lower latitudes)

-An r value of -0.68 and 0.84 indicates moderate and strong correlations, respectively.
-A value closer to -1 or 1 indicates a stronger linear relationship. however, the models are also based on random city data analysis and may not predict exact temperature values in every scenario.
-They offer a simplified representation of the general trend between latitude and temperature.
+# An r value of -0.68 and 0.84 indicates moderate and strong correlations, respectively.
+A value closer to -1 or 1 indicates a stronger linear relationship.
+# However, the models are also based on random city data analysis and may not predict exact temperature values in every scenario.
+They offer a simplified
+# representation of the general trend between latitude and temperature.

+#2-Humidity vs. Latitude

+# 2-1) The relation between Northern Hemisphere city Humidity (%) vs. Latitude is: y = 0.11x + 65 (rvalue = 0.08)

+# 2-2) The relation between Southern Hemisphere city Humidity (%) vs. Latitude is: y = -0.07x + 62.97 (rvalue = -0.04)

+# Both in the Northern and Southern Hemispheres, the relationship between humidity and latitude appears very weak based on the low r-values.
+# While you've observed some relationships between humidity and latitude, the low R-values and small slopes suggest
+# that latitude might not be a significant predictor of humidity on its own.
+# Other variables are likely at play, and further analysis or consideration of additional factors could provide more insights.
+# This means that latitude alone is not a strong predictor of humidity.
+# The slopes of the regression lines are very close to zero,
+# which reinforces the idea that the changes in humidity are relatively minor as latitude changes

+#3-Cloudiness vs. Latitude

+# 3-1) The relation between Northern Hemisphere city Cloudiness (%) vs. Latitude is: y = 0.21x + 51.63 (rvalue = 0.11)

+# 3-2) The relation between Southern Hemisphere city Cloudiness (%) vs. Latitude is: y = 0.04x + 48.24 (rvalue = 0.01)
+# The relationship between cloudiness and latitude appears weak in the Northern and Southern Hemispheres, as indicated by the low R-values.
+# The positive slopes of the regression lines suggest that there's a tendency for cloudiness to increase with increasing latitude, but the magnitude of the effect is small.
+# Various complex atmospheric and meteorological factors influence cloudiness, including local weather patterns, wind patterns, and geographical features.
+These factors might contribute to the weak relationships observed here.
+# In summary, the weak relationships between cloudiness and latitude in both hemispheres and the low R-values indicate that latitude alone might not be a strong predictor of cloudiness.
+Other factors likely play a significant role
+# in determining cloudiness levels in a given location.
+Further investigation and consideration of additional variables could provide more insights.